 After spotting a long line to get a ticket, I used NYC Ferry’s phone app to buy a pass and could easily scan my credit card without any hassle.
 I’m glad I did; if I would have waited in line, I would have missed the boat.

 The views are breathtaking.
 I had a clear view of Midtown Manhattan and the River helped me take some awesome photos.
-I caught a glimpse of the Statue of Liberty and since I was on a weekend cruise, we stopped at Governors Island.
+I caught a glimpse of the Statue of Liberty and since I was on a weekend cruise, we stopped at Governors Island (it’s a seasonal stop).
 And I soaked in some unique views, including a pass underneath the Brooklyn Bridge.

 The East River route will take you about 40 minutes for the one-way trip.
-Once you’re off, you’re within walking distance to the New York Stock Exchange and the famous Charging Bull (and Fearless Girl).
+Once you’re off, you’re within walking distance to the New York Stock Exchange and the famous Charging Bull.